Dear Parents, Guardians, and Students,

 Pencil (Absolutely NO PENS!!!)
 Yes, you need one in class with you EVERY DAY….

 It is very important to understand that most of the grades assessed in this course are directly determined by the students- including participation and evaluation.
-Grades are determined based on the amount of points earned from playing tests, written assignments, quizzes, practice logs, class participation, and performing in concerts and festivals.
-In-class playing tests and quizzes may be retaken.
+Grades are determined based on the following categories:

 Orchestra grades are given in full letters as follows: